David Ernest Hornell: Legacy

 The Wing Operations building at CFB 14 Wing Greenwood, Nova Scotia, Canada is named after Hornell.

-His Victoria Cross is on loan to 1 Canadian Air Division Headquarters in Winnipeg and is on display at the Air Force Heritage Museum.
+His Victoria Cross is on loan to 1 Canadian Air Division Headquarters in Winnipeg and is on display at the Air Force Heritage Museum.A Toronto branch of the Royal Canadian Legion has been named in Hornells honor.Branch 643 Flight Leiutenant David Hornell was formed in 2017.